YuhanXiaoJY/A-Block-chain-game-based-on-Galileo/README.md

 # A-Block-chain-game-based-on-Galileo
 ### Description
 This is a project for OS-lab.
 Our goal is to implement a little game which simulates the transactions in blockchain, based on a embedded system called Xinu.
+We compile the code and experiment on Intel Galileo board.
 You can download Xinu from https://xinu.cs.purdue.edu/

 ### Details